Covid-19 Risk Reduction Policy and Procedures

 Hand washing signs will be posted in all Washrooms.
 Touchless trash receptacles, soap dispensers and paper towel dispensers are used.
 Washrooms will be more thoroughly cleaned twice per day with common contact points wiped down each time a therapist uses the washroom to wash their own hands.

-Commonly touched surfaces include doorknobs, handrails, elevator buttons, light switches, cabinet handles, faucet handles, tables, countertops and electronics.
+Commonly touched surfaces include doorknobs, light switches, cabinet handles, faucet handles, tables, countertops and electronics.
 When cleaning public spaces, products will be used that clean and disinfect all at once.
 The cleaning items that we are using are on the approved hard-surface disinfectants list and have an 8-digit drug identification number given by health Canada to assure that the item is effective, approved and safe.

 We have a daily cleaning protocol that will be used for the public areas of the clinic and follow the manufacturer’s instructions for safe use of cleaning and disinfecting products.
 All common touch areas of the clinic are cleaned and sanitized frequently.
 Paper towels and cleaning wipes will be properly disposed of between every use or in the case of cloths laundered between every use.
 Removal of trash each day and relining the receptacles before leaving work.
+Therapists complete a thorough cleaning of their spaces and equipment before and after seeing each client/patient.

 Social distancing cannot be upheld during certain therapies like physio or massage therapy treatment.
 PPE is in short supply even for those on the front line and we cannot create competition for those items.
 Additionally, some insurers will require that the following Items are required OR recommended OR unnecessary for use in massage therapy practice:

-*Note Gloves do not offer any protection over regular and rigorous handwashing that is typical of massage therapy practice.
+*Note Gloves do not offer any protection over regular and rigorous hand-washing that is typical of massage therapy practice.
 Gloves are recommended during cleaning, intra-oral work (as per normal practice), and in the case of cuts or open injuries on the patient or the therapist (as per normal practice).
 Gloves are always discarded after every use.
 If the patient is comforted by the use of gloves, they can be used.